 The doctor will wait around 15 minutes after the skin prick before looking for signs of an allergic reaction.
 If you test positive for any of the allergens, you will generally develop a raised red bump that resembles a mosquito bite.
 The doctor will note the bump, measure its size, and move on.

 Also known as a skin injection test, this type of exam is recommended to check for allergies to insect venom or certain drugs, like penicillin.
 The most invasive of the three skin allergy tests, this procedure involves using a syringe to inject a very small amount of allergen extract into the skin on your arm (not into a vein).
 After cleaning the skin and injecting the substance, the doctor will wait for 15-20 minutes to see if an allergic reaction appears.

 Based on your suspected allergy, environmental factors, and lifestyle, one of our doctors will recommend a skin allergy test that works for you.
 Sometimes, however, these tests may be used in tandem with one another.
 For example, if a substance did not react during the scratch test, but you have reason to believe it could be the cause of your allergies, the doctor may use the intradermal injection test to make a definitive diagnosis.

 In all cases, these tests should create only a mild discomfort, and they should never be painful.
 If you are worried about undergoing an allergy skin test, talk to us about your concerns.
-And, if you haven’t already, contact us to schedule an appointment or virtual visit.
+And, if you haven’t already, contact us to schedule an appointment.
 Living with a skin allergy is extremely difficult if you don’t know its cause.
 We can help provide a diagnosis and develop a life-changing treatment plan.